postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 f)the purpose and reason for the requested exception.

-(2)Applications must be filed with the regional police directorate having competence over the place of residence of the respective natural person or the seat of legal entity (hereinafter referred to as the &#39;relevant police unit&#39;).
+(2)Applications must be filed with the regional police directorate having competence over the place of residence of the respective natural person or the seat of legal entity (hereinafter referred to as the 'relevant police unit').

- (3) The holder of a firearm permit for group A whose place of residence is in a Member State of the European Union, in any other state under the Agreement on the European Economic Area or the Swiss Confederation (hereinafter referred to as a &#39;Member State&#39;) shall be obliged to submit the consent of the Member State to such an exception under paragraph 1 or a statement indicating that such consent is not deemed to be necessary, translated into the Czech language by a certified interpreter recorded in the Register of Forensic Experts and Interpreters.
+ (3) The holder of a firearm permit for group A whose place of residence is in a Member State of the European Union, in any other state under the Agreement on the European Economic Area or the Swiss Confederation (hereinafter referred to as a 'Member State') shall be obliged to submit the consent of the Member State to such an exception under paragraph 1 or a statement indicating that such consent is not deemed to be necessary, translated into the Czech language by a certified interpreter recorded in the Register of Forensic Experts and Interpreters.

 Section  11